Doug Clelland: Other interests and activities

 Clelland has served on the City of London and Westminster Society of Architects (CLAWSA) branch of the RIBA, and on the Council of the Architectural Association School of Architecture, London.
 He has served as a Governor of the Bramber Nursery School in Fulham, West London.
 He has been an invigilator and reader for the RIBA on the Dissertation Medal in 1994, 1995 and 1996 and has been Chairman of the Projects Committee of the Merseyside Civic Society.
 He has been a participant in the Standing Conference for Heads of Schools of Architecture (SCHOSA) and has been active in the European Association for Architectural Education (EAAE).

 Doug has been married four times and has four children.

-His main interests include other people, the history of human ideas, and the preference of substance over superficiality.
-Thinking, wondering, conversing, writing, travelling, reading, sketching and walking are Clelland's principal leisure activities.